ritikaslaptop/ritikaslaptop/README.md

 - 🏆 To deepen my expertise in AI and Machine Learning and contribute to innovative projects.
 - 📚 To share knowledge through mentorship and by contributing to open-source projects.
 - ✨ To continuously learn and adapt to new challenges in the ever-evolving landscape of Computer Science!

-## Reach Out to This Adventurer

-- 📫 Send a raven(yep,email): ritikaslaptop@gmail.com
-- 🌐 Discover more at my lair: https://www.linkedin.com/in/ritika-chaturvedi-9637a932a

-## Let Us Embark on This Grand Adventure Together!

-Join me on [LinkedIn](https://www.linkedin.com/in/ritika-chaturvedi-9637a932a) as we explore the vast horizons of creativity and innovation.

 ## Tidbits Of My Travels
 (laters)